 If you want to make Gurkensalat at home, remember to refrigerate the mixture for at least 4 hours and serve it cold.
 The longer you wait, the more flavorful it will be.

-Here’s another German veggie dish for vegans and those who are on a diet: Leipziger Allerlei.
-It can either be a side dish or a main course, depending on how hungry you are.
+Here’s another German side dish for those on a vegan diet: Leipziger Allerlei.
+It can be either a side dish or a main course, depending on your hunger.

 Originated from Leipzig, this dish comprises a variety of vegetables along with morel mushrooms, crawfish tails, and bread dumplings.
 Once everything is coated in the signature thick and buttery sauce, you will be surprised at how addicting this dish can be.